-GI-XRD examination of the post-irradiated $V{2.5}Cr{1.2}WMoCo{0.04}$ revealed a retention of ~96 wt % of the as-cast BCC crystal structure (Fig. 4) despite some broadening of the peaks at higher angles.
-This predominant phase has a refined lattice parameter of a = 3.0594 Å.

-The additional 4 wt% is attributed to the transformation of a second BCC structure, with an Im-3m unit cell, and an expansion of the lattice parameter a = 3.1603 Å. The retainment of the as-cast crystal structure is somewhat surprising as in conventional alloys ion implantation can promote a change in crystal structure and/or phase segregation.
-An example of these radiation-induced effects can be shown by the self-ion irradiation of Ferritic/Martensitic HT9 steel.
-After irradiating at 1, 10, and 2 dpa using 5 MeV Fe2+ ions, Ni and Si segregation at defect sinks along with precipitation of a Ni, Si, Mn rich G-phase was reported [37].
-Radiation-enhanced diffusion increases atomic diffusion during irradiation due to the enhanced number of defects and the continual creation of new defects.
+XRD examination of the post-irradiated $V{2.5}Cr{1.2}WMoCo{0.04}$ revealed a retention of ~96 wt. % of the as-fabricated BCC crystal structure (Figure 4) despite some broadening of the peaks at higher angles.
+The additional 4wt.% is attributed to the transformation of a second BCC structure with an expansion of the lattice parameter a=3.16 Å. This phase is analogous to W (Gladyshevkii et al, 1967) and is shifted more extensively at higher angles.
+The retainment of the as-cast crystal structure is somewhat surprising as in conventional alloys, radiation-enhanced diffusion during ion implantation promotes a change in crystal structure.
+The increase in atomic diffusion during irradiation is due to the enhanced number of defects and the continual creation of new defects.
 Under irradiation, the concentration of interstitials and vacancies within a material are increased when compared to those produced thermally, which results in diffusion coefficients several orders of magnitude larger than thermal diffusion coefficients.
-For example, enhanced chromium diffusion in austenitic steel alloys is typically observed after ion irradiation, ~4 orders of magnitude higher than that of the thermally annealed sample (Chen et al., 2018) [38], however it is predicted for HEAs that sluggish atomic diffusion may suppress this effect, and this is addressed later in the
+Enhanced chromium diffusion in austenitic steel alloys is typically observed after ion irradiation, ~4 orders of magnitude higher than that of the thermally annealed sample (Chen et al, 2018), however it is predicted for HEAs that sluggish atomic diffusion may suppress this effect, and this is addressed later in the discussion.

-There is no apparent elemental rearrangement or variation in composition in the dendritic and inter-dendritic regions following ion implantation; EDX maps (Fig. 3b) of the alloy after irradiation are in good agreement with the as-cast sample further underlining the exceptional phase stability.
+There is no apparent elemental rearrangement or variation in composition in the dendritic and inter-dendritic regions following ion implantation; EDX maps (Figure 3b) of the alloy after irradiation are in good agreement with the as-cast sample further underlining the exceptional phase stability.
 No radiation-induced segregation (RIS) has taken place due to the ion implantation taking place at room temperature.
 Normally at elevated temperatures, a redistribution of solute and impurity elements leads to enrichment or depletion of alloying elements near the implantation surface, dislocations, voids, and grain boundaries.
 Such radical changes can lead to localised property differences and an overall loss in integrity of the component.
-The stability of V{2.5}Cr{1.2}WMoCo{0.04} could be attributed to the chemical heterogeneity of the single-phase structure in HEAs, which results in the pinning of dislocations (Wu et al., 2016) [39] and reduced thermal conductivity, due to the lattice distortion effect (Xia et al., 2016 and Gao et al., 2016) [40,41].
+The stability of $V{2.5}Cr{1.2}WMoCo{0.04}$ could be attributed to the chemical heterogeneity of the single-phase structure in HEAs, which results in the pinning of dislocations (Wu et al., 2016) and reduced thermal conductivity, due to the lattice distortion effect (Xia et al., 2016).